Explore Las Vegas

 Photo courtesy of courtesy of Wolfgang Puck

-A celebrity favorite for good reason, CUT is often hailed as one of the city's best steakhouses.
-Featuring a menu of succulent steaks grilled over hard wood and charcoal then finished under a...
+CUT is often hailed as one of the Las Vegas' best steakhouses, and with good reason.
+Featuring a menu of succulent steaks grilled over hard wood and charcoal then finished under a 1,200-degree...
 Read More

-A celebrity favorite for good reason, CUT is often hailed as one of the city's best steakhouses.
+CUT is often hailed as one of the Las Vegas' best steakhouses, and with good reason.
 Featuring a menu of succulent steaks grilled over hard wood and charcoal then finished under a 1,200-degree broiler, CUT boasts a selection of U.S.D.A.
 Prime corn-fed steaks aged between 21 and 35 days as well as steaks made from American Wagyu and true 100 percent Japanese Wagyu beef.
-While guests can see the difference in marbling between the American and Japanese Wagyu steaks when the waiter brings the cuts of beef to the table.
-While none of the steaks disappoint, the Japanese Wagyu beef just melts in your mouth.
-Be sure to try the Argentinean chimichurri sauce with the American Wagyu steak--it's delicious!
+Guests can see the difference in marbling between the American and Japanese Wagyu steaks when the waiter brings the cuts of beef to the table.
+While none of the steaks disappoint, the Japanese Wagyu beef melts in your mouth.

 - Steakhouses: "The extensive wine list offers a wide selection to accompany your meal and includes an international wine list of more than 500 selections, focusing on wines from the United States, France, Italy, Spain and Australia."